 - Length: The Sakana has a unique shape, with a directional flex and a stiff short tail.
 Many people are not accustomed to the absence of material behind them when skiing.
 For this reason, Line encourages people to try the shorter lengths of the ski.

 My favorite moment skiing the Line Sakanas was in Lake Louise.
 We were the first people let into the back bowls after a big storm and had first tracks down a double black diamond chute full of two feet of snow.
 Flying down the chute felt like surfing a giant white wave and thanks to the wide shovels and swallow tail I carved the whole way down.
 Needless to say, we made several more laps!

 Value for the money vs. other options

-The Line Sakanas aren’t the cheapest ski at $749.96, but in my opinion are 100% worth the price.
+The Line Sakana isn't the cheapest ski at $749.96, but in my opinion, they are 100% worth the price.
 Because you can ski them on hardpack and in soft snow, you’re essentially getting the performance of two skis in one.
 I’ve taken mine through some pretty rough terrain and found some rock monsters, but they continue to ski very well with a fresh edge sharpening.

 The Line Sakana is a lightweight ski that can carve with the best of the carving skis but also float with the best of wider all-mountain skis.
 They're also one of the prettiest pieces of eye candy you can have on your feet in a resort.